India touts bank note ban, opposition fumes and Nepal short-changed

 “It has ruined the lives of millions of hard-working Indians,” Congress Vice President Rahul Gandhi said in a message on Twitter.

-The pain from demonetization is also being felt in neighbouring Nepal, where thousands of migrant workers still have old currency notes that they could not exchange before the window to do so closed.
+The pain from demonetisation is also being felt in neighbouring Nepal, where thousands of migrant workers still have old currency notes that they could not exchange before the window to do so closed.

 Chinta Mani Shivakoti, deputy governor of Nepal’s central bank, Nepal Rastra Bank, said they were still waiting for Indian authorities’ response to exchange nearly 55 million Indian currency notes held by its citizens.
 Business associations estimate the value of the notes at 10 billion rupees.